rei/rei-cedar-docs/docs/components/image/README.md

 - Provide descriptive text for `<alt>` tag for:
   - Informative images:
-    - Conveys a simple concept or information
+    - Convey a simple concept or information
     - For more information, [Web Accessibility Tutorials: Informative Images](https://www.w3.org/WAI/tutorials/images/informative/)
   - Functional images:
-    - Initiates an action rather than to convey information such as a printer icon
+    - Initiate an action rather than to convey information (such as a printer icon)
     - Describe functionality of the link or button rather than the visual image
     - For more information, [Web Accessibility Tutorials: Functional Images](https://www.w3.org/WAI/tutorials/images/functional/)
   - Images of Text:
     - Displays text that is intended to be read
     - Avoid text in images, unless the image is a logo
     - For more information, [Web Accessibility Tutorials: Images of Text](https://www.w3.org/WAI/tutorials/images/textual/#image-of-styled-text-with-decorative-effect)
-- This component has no specific WCAG compliance attributes built into the control except:
-  - Adds an empty alt attribute into the image element by default
+- This component has no specific WCAG compliance attributes built into the control except to add an empty alt attribute into the image by default.

-  - An empty alt attribute is needed to meet accessibility requirements for decorative images
+An empty alt attribute is needed to meet accessibility requirements for decorative images

 ### Alt text